By Jasmin Griffiths

 Over 123 days ago, I was probably hungover, or sat in a pub having what I assumed was fun with people I thought I liked.
 It’s not until you stop drinking that you realise you’re always just a little bit hungover, like some foggy haze you don’t realise is hanging over your life; not too dissimilar to when I first wore glasses after thinking I didn’t need them, or literally the famous quote (bible story excerpt?)
 “I was blind but now I see” – although I think that is far more literal and not at all a metaphor in the context.

 It’s not that I ever had a problem with my drinking, I don’t think.
-I drank as much as any regularly depressed twenty-four-year-old who feels like they haven’t achieved as much in their life as they were supposed to, and enjoys a trip to the pub and getting hammered on a Sunday, or Monday, or Thursday, or… Ok, so maybe there was a slight problem with my drinking.
+I drank as much as any regularly depressed twenty-four-year-old who feels like they haven’t achieved as much in their life as they were supposed to, and enjoys a trip to the pub and getting hammered on a Sunday, or Monday, or Thursday, or… Ok, so maybe there was a slight problem with my drinking when I had to hire a las vegas impaired driving attorney to keep me in check.

 Between the alcohol culture in this country, my self-medicated depression and how bloody boring I think I am, hiding behind a few glasses of wine until the confident booze monster of Drunk Me emerged was an easy way out, and then I could just sort of take the back seat until I woke up the next morning surrounded by absolute D-O-O-M and regret for what I had said to whom, and at what cost.
 Which of course then leads to more depression and anxiety, so it’s all a vicious circle.